 Second, new technologies open pathways to opportunities that may not have been apparent.
 The fluyt eventually led to the invention of plastics that are now strangling the planet.
 But who saw that coming?

-We won’t know what dangers AI can bring until they appear.
+We won’t know what dangers advances in AI can bring until they appear.
 It’s easy to be wary of a Terminator-like future because the line toward that end is straight, and the outcome is obvious.
 Much more difficult to anticipate are the serendipitous developments that may prove harmful, whether intended or not.
 Will AI, for example, help us find a cure for today’s deadliest diseases?
 Or will it lead us toward an irreversible population explosion that depletes our natural resources?

 The third is the fear that intelligent machines and software will displace humans in industries.
 It’s happening now.
 AI-driven robots and cobots are already taking over various assignments in manufacturing, pharmaceutical, and financial service companies.
 Many more jobs may be on the line soon, especially those involving routine and repetitive tasks.
 Humans’ best bet is to learn new skills or reinvent themselves to take on roles that are not in danger of being handed over to machines.